CBD for Cats: What Pet Owners Need to Know

 How long does it take for CBD to work in cats?

-For acute situations like travel anxiety, you may notice effects within 30 to 60 minutes of oral administration.
-For chronic anxiety, most owners report meaningful improvement within one to two weeks of consistent daily dosing.
+For acute situations like travel, you may notice effects within 30 to 60 minutes of oral administration.
+For ongoing daily use, most owners report noticing changes within one to two weeks of consistent daily dosing.

 Can I give my cat the same CBD oil I use?